mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Caring for your catheter
 * Making sure you take your medications and keeping a written record of when you take your medications
 * Taking your temperature every 4 hours while you are awake and keeping a written record of your temperature
-* Keeping a written record of down how much fluid you drink every day
+* Keeping a written record of how much fluid you drink every day
 * Noticing any changes in your condition
 * Telling your healthcare team about any symptoms you may have
 * Calling for medical help in an emergency

 #### Practical Support
 * Dealing with financial and insurance issues
-* Preparing your meals according to a special, low-microbial diet
+* Preparing your meals according to a low-microbial diet
 * Bring you to and from the hospital
-* Maintaining a clean environment in your hotel, apartment or home
+* Maintaining a clean environment in your hotel, apartment or house
 * Keeping family members and friends up to date about your condition
 * Managing the number of visitors you have and keeping you away from anyone who is sick